 Boarding Services at AHSH

 Due to the nature of intestinal parasite transmission, dogs must have a negative fecal exam within the past six months upon boarding admission and be current on intestinal parasite prevention (Ex: Heartgard, Trifexis, Revolution, etc.) If your dog is not current on intestinal parasite prevention, a negative fecal exam is required every three months.
-Cats must be current on both the Rabies vaccine and FVRCP.
+Cats must be current on both the Rabies vaccine and FVRCP, and a negative fecal exam within the past year.
 You can read more about our vaccination protocols here.

 What does it cost per night to board my cat or dog?

-- Kitty condo $15.00/night
+- Kitty condo $18.00/night

-- Dog standard kennel $23/night
+- Dog standard kennel $27.50/night

-- Dog medium kennel $27/night
+- Dog medium kennel $32/night

-- Dog suite $33/night
+- Dog suite $39.50/night